remla25-team21/operation/README.md

 On Apple Silicon Macs, the default file-sharing mechanism for Minikube is more restrictive.
 To allow the application's hostPath volume to mount correctly, you must first manually create a link between your Mac and the Minikube VM.

-Create a local directory on your Mac (y:
+Create a local directory on your Mac:

 ```bash
 mkdir -p ~/data/shared